WebOrigami/docs/content/language/tutorial.md

 </clipboard-copy>

-This uses the same `extension` option you used earlier; here it adds an `.html` extension to each key.
+This uses the same `Tree.mapExtension` function you used earlier.
+Here it adds an `.html` extension to each key.

 <span class="tutorialStep"></span> In the Explorer tab, select the `site.ori` on the left, then click **SVG** to confirm that your site now has a `posts` area with a page for each post: